 Yet, inevitably, with so many characters to feed with screen time The Avengers can sometimes feel like a dazzling display of flashy CGI and glittery costumes without the substance.
 It would be unfair to criticise it for having little under the hood as the story is brimming with great imagination and well-drawn characters but the sheer scale of it all threatens to derail Whedon’s best intentions.
 Like a punch to the head, the film overwhelms then dazes, leaving us to feel the impact of the hit but wonder where it came from.

 Robert Downey Jr.’s self-satisfied wit consistently drew me towards his character Iron Man throughout the film, reminding me why I enjoy his movie outings above the others within this series’ story arc.
-Therefore, with the crowded stage, Downey Jr.’s screen time is reduced to allow the other Avengers some of the spotlight.
+But, with the crowded stage, Downey Jr.’s screen time is reduced to allow the other Avengers some of the spotlight.
 This would be fine if they were half as engaging but Chris Hemsworth’s Nordic muscleman Thor and Chris Evans’ WWII science project Captain America, for example, are far too one-dimensional in their presentation.
 Both were better with room to breathe in their individual movies.
 Quite rightly, Whedon hands plenty of screen time to Scarlett Johansson’s Black Widow, an ultra sexy spy and powerful female figure within the story, but not enough to Mark Ruffalo’s Hulk.
 It’s a balancing act that perhaps has no perfect formula.
 But it highlights how, by compacting such dense, grandiose story ideals into two and a half hours, there’s every chance the whole thing might burst.

 Certainly, there’s a giddiness to proceedings that perfectly encapsulates Whedon’s passion for the project.
-It permeates the screen and is the perfect fuel to stoke the fires of fervent, excitable fans.
+It permeates the screen and is the ideal fuel to stoke the fires of fervent, excitable fans.
 However, it can be distracting.
 The pat-on-the-back celebration of bringing so many iconic Marvel characters to cinematic life has an instant gratification but it also disengages us with the story.
 For all the impending doom I never felt a sense of real danger.
 Although the threat in the form of Loki and his army is overpowering and unyielding, it is the overstuffed backdrop to a bunch of celebrity superheroes shaking their tail feathers.

-In addition, while other directors have tried to bring the Hulk to the screen with mixed results, Whedon has similar troubles with the guy ridden by anger management issues.
+In addition, while other directors have tried to bring Hulk to the screen with mixed results, Whedon has similar troubles with the guy ridden by anger management issues.
 His transformation into his super-self – seemingly involuntarily during one sequence, later voluntarily (both bringing different actions and reactions as he vents his “anger”) – were confusingly at odds.
 One minute he’s uncontrollably destroying everything and everyone in sight, including those on his side, the next he’s targeting his strength at the enemy.
-Like the Hulk himself, there’s an unpredictability about the character that is both a defining quality and logistical nightmare.
+Like Hulk himself, there’s an unpredictability about the character that is both a defining quality and logistical nightmare.

 I think to criticise The Avengers for feeling more like a Joss Whedon in director-for-hire role would be unfair.
-I think the talented writer, director and producer has done darker, funnier, more subversive and inventive work elsewhere (see television projects such as Buffy the Vampire Slayer and Firefly, and his directorial film debut Serenity), however, The Avengers is about pushing the right buttons.
+The talented writer, director and producer has done darker, funnier, more subversive and inventive work elsewhere (see television projects such as Buffy the Vampire Slayer and Firefly, and his directorial film debut Serenity), however, The Avengers is about pushing the right buttons.
 Like a firework display, the glorious explosion of colours and shapes against a night sky instantly enthralls, yet they die away and leave an empty sky.
 You have the gratification and the enjoyment but you’re still out of pocket with nothing to show for it.
 Whedon’s film does everything it needs to excite its core audience but when the fireworks have died down there isn’t the invention to warrant another go-around.

-Review by Daniel Stephens
+Review by Dan Stephens